-As you’ll know, cyclists are one of the most vulnerable road users because a bike offers little protection during a collision.
+Cyclists are one of the most vulnerable road users because a bike offers little protection during a collision.
 Even when a bicycle helmet is worn, cyclists can sustain horrific injuries in road traffic accidents.
-If the accident was caused by another road users negligence, you’d be well within your rights to seek damages from them.
-In this article on claiming compensation for bike accidents and cycling injuries, we’ll demonstrate when you might be entitled to compensation and what you could do to improve your chances of being compensated.
+If the accident was caused by another road user’s negligence, you’d be well within your rights to seek compensation by making a cycling injury claim.

 If you or a loved one have been affected by a cycling accident, we’re here to help.
 Our team provide free case reviews for all claims along with legal advice on whether you can proceed.
 If we believe your claim is viable, we’ll ask one of our personal injury lawyers to discuss matters with you.
 Should they agree to represent you, they’ll do so on a No Win, No Fee basis.
 In our experience, this makes the cycling injury claims process less stressful as you’ll only pay for your solicitor’s work if you are compensated.